 Step 3: Expand Your Skill Set

-Step 4: Find the Right Kind of Mentor for You
+Step 4: Find the Right Mentor

-Step 5: Learn about the Company’s True Hierarchy
+Step 5: Understand the Company’s Hierarchy

 Leaving a job can be a difficult and stressful process, and one of the most frustrating aspects can be the notice period – the amount of time that an employee is required to give between the decision to leave and the actual departure date.
 In some cases, the notice period may be longer than desired, and the employee may wish to find a way to shorten it.
 While it is not always possible to shorten the notice period, there are a few steps that an employee can take to try to negotiate a shorter notice period with their current employer.